Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

 It is easy to see that $M_K^1(x)$ is the intersection of $K$ with the reflection of $K$ around $x$, and so $M_K^1(x)$ is centrally symmetric about $x$.
-Indeed, it is the largest centrally symmetric body centered at $x$ and contained in $K$.
-Furthermore, $M_K^\lambda(x)$ is a copy of $M_K^1(x)$ scaled by the factor $\lambda$ about the center $x$ (see Figure~\ref{f:macbeath-cover}(a)).
+In fact, it is the largest centrally symmetric body centered at $x$ and contained in $K$.
+Furthermore, $M_K^\lambda(x)$ is a copy of $M_K^1(x)$ scaled by the factor $\lambda$ about the center $x$ (see Figure~\ref{f:prelim}(a)).
 We will omit the subscript $K$ when the convex body is clear from the context.
-As a convenience, we define $M(x) = M^1(x)$.
+For convenience, we define $M(x) = M^1(x)$.

-\arxivonly{ We summarize important properties of Macbeath regions and MNets.
-The missing proofs can be found in~\cite[Section~2.5]{AFM23arxiv} unless indicated otherwise.
-The first lemma implies that a (shrunken) Macbeath region can act as a proxy for any other (shrunken) Macbeath region overlapping it~\cite{BCP93,ELR70,AFM17a}.
+In the following, we summarize a number of important properties of Macbeath regions and MNets (defined below).
+The missing proofs can be found in~\cite[Section~2.5]{AFM24} unless otherwise indicated.
+A good source of general information about Macbeath regions can be found in the survey by B{\'a}r{\'a}ny~\cite{Bar00}.

+The first lemma shows that if two shrunken Macbeath regions overlap, then a constant factor expansion of one encloses the other.
+In this sense, the Macbeath regions that overlap can serve as proxies for each other~\cite{BCP93,ELR70,AFM17a}.
+The second lemma relates a Macbeath region and any cap containing its center.

-\begin{lemma} Let $K$ be a convex body and let $\lambda \le \frac{1}{5}$ be any real.
+\begin{lemma} Let $K$ be a convex body and let $\lambda \leq \frac{1}{5}$ be any real.
 If $x, y \in K$ such that $M^{\lambda}(x) \cap M^{\lambda}(y) \neq \emptyset$, then $M^{\lambda}(y) \subseteq M^{4\lambda}(x)$. \end{lemma}

-The following lemmas are useful in situations when we know that a Macbeath region overlaps a cap of $K$, and allow us to conclude that a constant factor expansion of the cap will fully contain the Macbeath region.
-The first applies to shrunken Macbeath regions and the second to Macbeath regions with any scaling factor.
-The proof of the first appears in~\cite{AFM17c} (Lemma~2.5), and the second is an immediate consequence of the definition of Macbeath regions.